chijindujulian/chijindujulian/README.md

 Mic check (clears throat)....and we are live :rocket:

 If i were facing you right now, i hope i would not feel as awkward as i do trying to find the words to make a very good first impression on you, my dear friend.
-Hello there 👋, I am Chijindu Julian, a front end web developer with a love for minimalism in web design.
+Hello there 👋, I am Xijindu Julian, a front end web developer with a love for minimalism in web design.
 I adore clean UIs, thoughtful, solution oriented UX and a great product story.

 ### - 🔭 I'm currently working on:
 An ecommerce web application for Monzad, a fashion retail store in Nigeria that sells female denim products. <br>